Microsoft Defender for Identity

 📘

-Note: Role assignments can take up to 10 minutes to propagate.
+Role assignments can take up to 10 minutes to propagate.
 Wait before testing.

-Step 5: Configure Webhooks in Dashboard
+Configure Webhooks in Dashboard

 The webhook receiver Logic App needs to receive session results from Incode when a user completes verification.

-2. Switch to the Webhooks tab.
+2. Click the Webhooks tab.

 3. Find the Flow or Workflow associated with your integration.